michael2012z/BitBible/markdown/KJV/files/Num.md

 29. Of the sons of Manasseh: of Machir, the family of the Machirites: and Machir begat Gilead: of Gilead come the family of the Gileadites.

-30. These are the sons of Gilead: of Jeezer, the family of the Jeezerites: of Helek, the family of the Helekites:Jeezer: also called Abiezer
+30. These are the sons of Gilead: of Jeezer, the family of the Jeezerites: of Helek, the family of the Helekites:

 31. And of Asriel, the family of the Asrielites: and of Shechem, the family of the Shechemites: